nigelpoulton/ckad/1 Application Design and Build/2 Define build and modify container images/README.md

 Convert the local `ckad:pluralsight` image into an OCI archive and compress it into a zip file called ckad-image.zip.

-The command to compress the archive is `gzip > ckad-age.zip`.
+The command to compress the archive is `gzip > ckad-image.zip`.

 When completed successfully, you should have a new file in your current directory called `ckad-image.zip`.